Red, White & Blue Quinoa Fruit Salad

 There’s absolutely no reason for being rushed along with the rush.
 Everybody should be free to go very slow. – Robert Frost

-Quinoa gets the sweet treatment in this refreshing summer salad with strawberries, blueberries, and red currants.
+Quinoa gets the sweet treatment in this refreshing summer salad with strawberries, blueberries, and red currants (though you can easily sub raspberries or blackberries in for the currants).

 - 1 tablespoon lime zest (from about 1 large lime)